The Itezhi-Tezhi Hydropower Project (ITT) consists of two components.

-- a new 120MW base load hydropower plant at the site of the existing Itezhi Tezhi dam on Zambia’s Kafue River, and
+a) The development, financing construction, operation and maintenance of a 120MW base load Hydro Power Plant at the site of the existing ITT dam on the Kafue River in Zambia.

-- a ca. 280 km transmission line from Itezhi Tezhi to Lusaka West via Mumbwa, that will connect the power station to the national grid and thereby to the South African regional network.
-The transmission line is to be developed, constructed, and operated by Zesco, the state-owned power company, and financed by EIB, AFD and AfDB.
+b) The new Transmission Line (of approximately 280km) via Mumbwa onto Lusaka West that will connect the power station to the national grid and through it to the SAAP.
+The transmission line is to be developed, constructed, financed and operated by ZESCO.